 MAW: How far back do I have to go for that?

-INTERVIEWER: I’ll leave that up to you, if you have something that was in your family.
+INTERVIEWER: I’ll leave that up to you, yeah, if you have something that was in your family.
 You have so many Madison generations, I’ll leave it up to you to—

 MAW: Hmm.
 Well, I mean, Juneteenth, that’s been going on for quite a while.
 I was on the founding committee with Annie, Annie Weatherby-Flowers, and the whole family got involved in that.
 That’s been less than thirty years.
 [The thirtieth anniversary] is coming up though.
-I remember church picnics—I guess they called them really “socials," church socials, that we used to have, where my grandmother would bake cakes and we’d do the cake walk.
+I remember church picnics—I guess they called them really “socials," church socials, that we used to have, where my grandmother would bake cakes and we’d do like the cake walk.
 And sometimes we’d end up bringing home three or four cakes from the kids winning them.
-But we had those like over in Brittingham Park on West Washington, and then in Penn Park on the south side.
+But we had those like over in Brittingham Park which is on West Washington, and then in Penn Park on the south side.

 INTERVIEWER: And was that for Mount Zion?

 MAW: Mount Zion, right.
-Mount Zion used to be on Johnson Street, and then it moved out to the south side.
+Mount Zion used to be down on Johnson Street, and then it moved out to the south side.
 I think it was 1961, when the old-new church opened on Fisher Street, in ’61.
-And then we built the new sanctuary that’s on—that actually faces Baird Street much later.
-That was like, 2000.
+And then we built the new sanctuary that’s on—that actually faces Baird Street, much later.
+That was like, I wanna say, 2000.
 Let’s see, I have a granddaughter that’s going to be 14, and she was the first child baptized.
 And it’s weird, because I was the first child baptized on Fisher Street, in ’61.
 I was ten. (laughs) So she was really more like christened there.
-She’s going to be 14, and that would have been 2003—so probably 2004, because she was almost a year old.
+She’s going to be 14, and so that would have been 2003—so probably 2004, because she was almost a year old.
 We had many a church social up in Penn Park and in Brittingham Park.

 INTERVIEWER: Sounds like so much fun.

-MAW: Well, I guess that there’s still a lot of family there, and I feel like Madison is always going to be my hometown.
+MAW: Well, I guess that there’s still a lot of family there, and I feel like Madison is always going to be my home, my hometown.
 I was just there a couple of weeks ago, and it’s just so much fun, visiting everyone, but it’s—that’s our home.
 I think it’s a great place to be.
 Like every other place, there’s room for improvement, that’s for sure.
 But as places are that I’ve been, and I’ve traveled to, it was always good to get back to Madison, for me.

 INTERVIEWER: Well, thank you so much.
 I’m going to conclude our recording.